softwarenerd/StatelyExample/README.md

 <img src="Documentation/StateDiagram.png" alt="Screen Shot" width="800"/>

-This state machine simulates the states and events of a singe-button garage door opener.
+This state machine simulates the states and events of a single-button garage door opener.

 ## Getting Started